 For whom?
 UX designers or UX researchers?
 To read for yourself, or to give to colleagues?
 This week or next week?

 Yeah, it’s a difficult question to answer.
-Until we get a good answer sorted out, you could check out this post on questionablemethods.com.
+Until we get a good answer sorted out, you could check out this list on uxsyllab.us.

 Should I attend a bootcamp or get certification?

 Bootcamps can be great, or terrible.
 A lot will depend on your fellow learners.
 If you’re planning on attending one, check out the credentials of the people leading the sessions and also how many industry contacts they have.
 One of the promises of bootcamps is often that they prepare you for real jobs.
 That’s going to happen better if you’re getting constructive criticism from a diverse bunch of industry insiders who attend feedback sessions and presentations.

 Bootcamps are a great place to network, but again the value of that networking is higher if you have attendance from professionals.

 There are many different UX certificates and certification options out there.
 Remember, the person who benefits most from paid certification is often the company offering the certificates.

 UX certification is definitely one way to learn about the area, and it’s a way to prove that you attended some courses and took an exam, but often the certifications themselves are not particularly respected in the industry.
 The biggest issue is that nobody is really able to certify experience.
 So focus on the learning and experience you get, not getting it officially certified by someone.